neuronsimulator/ringtest/README.md

 ##### Installation

-Once you clone the repositories and made the above mentioned changes, you can install NEURON, MOD2C and CoreNEURON as described below.
+Once you clone the repositories and made the above mentioned changes, you can install NEURON and CoreNEURON as described below.
 Make sure to have MPI installed (or in $PATH) if you want to enable the parallel version.

 > NOTE : full installation script is provided at the end of this section.